What is the main source of law authorising this entity form?

 Is the entity subject to any statutory (external) auditor obligations?

-A listed Chusik Hoesa and/or a Chusik Hoesa exceeding certain scale must undergo an accounting audit by an independent external auditor, the report of which shall be made public.
-A Chusik Hoesa exceeding certain scale means any of the following company:
+A listed Chusik Hoesa and/or a Chusik Hoesa and/or Yuhan Hoesa exceeding certain scale must undergo an accounting audit by an independent external auditor, the report of which shall be made public.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

 A company with more than KRW 1 billion (approximately USD 100,000) paid-in capital must have a full-time statutory auditor.
-A primary function of the statutory auditor is to monitor directors’ performance of duties.
+The primary function of the statutory auditor is to monitor the directors' performance of duties.
 There is no residency requirement for statutory auditor.

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?